paywand007/Chatwoot-customization/README.md

 ## Frontend Customization

 ### 1. Frontend Configuration
+ ## Frontend Customization - Part 1
 #### File Path: `/chatwoot/app/javascript/widget/store/modules/conversation/action.js`

-Update the `sendMessage` action in the `conversation.js` file to include a check for prohibited words.
+Update the `sendMessage` action in the `action.js` file to include a check for prohibited words.
 This check is performed before dispatching the message for sending.

 ```javascript